Felsőzsolca

-Felsőzsolca is a small town in Borsod-Abaúj-Zemplén county, Northern Hungary, in the Miskolc agglomeration.
+Felsőzsolca is a small town in Borsod-Abaúj-Zemplén county, in northern Hungary, in the Miskolc agglomeration.
 It is the city with the tenth highest population in Borsod-Abaúj-Zemplén county and the second biggest in the Miskolc agglomeration.

 Location

 Felsőzsolca is situated next to Miskolc, 1 km from the outskirts of Miskolc (the centres of the two cities are about 6 km from each other).
 The town is situated at the eastern tip of the Bükk Mountain, on the left bank of the river Sajó, and in the Borsod region bordered by the eastern side of Abaúj.
 The topography is flat, mildly hilly.

 Transport

 It is accessible by roads 3 and 37, by train on the Budapest-Miskolc-Sátoraljaújhely line, and on the Miskolc-Hidasnémeti line.
 The railway station is 3 km from the town.

 Public transit for Felsőzsolca is provided by the neighboring Transport Company of Miskolc, (MVK Zrt.)
 Now, one bus service, line 7, serves the citizens.
 Besides this, several coach services travel through the town on Szent István street, and on Kassai street.